pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 #### Completion Criteria

-Phase 1 is complete only when:
+This phase is complete only when:

 - a preliminary SSS has been generated;
 - every candidate user story has been accepted, rejected, merged, or promoted to SSS;